SebastianUA/Certified-Kubernetes-Security-Specialist/README.md

 ### 6. Verify platform binaries before deploying

+In this section, we will take a look at Verify platform binaries before deploying.

 Examples:
  - <details><summary>Compare binary file of kubelet on the current host and with kubelet 1.27 that you must download from official release:</summary>